hindu-comm/mail_stream_indology/2017/02/Conduct_of_discussio/32__Dominik_Wujastyk.md

 the frequent messages of thanks and appreciation that members post, when a question is answered or a bibliographical item is found.

-​It is also worth remembering that exchanges in this forum are publicly and permanently archived, intemperate outbursts and all.
+It is also worth remembering that exchanges in this forum are publicly and permanently archived, intemperate outbursts and all.